Overview for Automatic Sync

 Step 3.
 Click Add Folder to select the folders that you want to sync regularly.
 Then, click the column below to select a destination path to hold the synced folders.

 Step 4.
-Click Schedule Sync and select daily, weekly, or monthly after enable it.
+Click Schedule Sync and select daily, weekly, or monthly after enabling it.
 Then, click OK to exit.

 Step 5.
 Click Start Sync > Add the schedule and start sync now to begin the process.
 When the process reaches 100%, click Finish.
 Congratulations, you have done automatic sync successfully.